Loch Tay Safaris, a great way to Cruise Loch Tay

 Loch Tay Safaris have three cruises each day from April to November -10am, 12 noon and 2pm (4pm & 6pm in July & August)– the cruises are one and half hours in duration.
 It departs from the pier at Kenmore, a short walk from the beach at the top of Loch Tay, at Kenmore.
 You can book online at www.lochtaysafaris.net

-Loch Tay Safaris is the first to offer visitors a unique tour of beautiful Loch Tay, which is designed to be suitable for ages 5 – 85, we are sure you will thoroughly enjoy it.
+The first Loch Tay cruise to offer visitors a unique tour of beautiful Loch Tay, which is designed to be suitable for ages 5 – 85, we are sure you will thoroughly enjoy it.
 The live on board commentary takes you on a journey through the local history, nature and folklore of Loch Tay.
 The passionate and knowledgeable crew will be on hand to answer any questions you have.

 About the Loch Tay Safaris boat – The modern cabin Rib `Iolaire` is safe, comfortable, fast, dry and guaranteed to raise a smile.
 Seating up to 12 people.
 It has been purchased for its exceptionally efficiency, while at the same time as being one of the best sea keeping RHIBs around.
 The cabin is built in robust marine grade aluminium, tailor made for Loch Tay Safaris, with windows carefully designed to give best viewing.
 The seats have been chosen to provide maximum comfort in the light and airy cabin, which is ideal for those wet and windy days.